 Please explain why you have chosen [number].

-Even though design is just one part of the conversion puzzle, it is an important element of overall CRO success.
+Even though design is just one part of the conversion puzzle, it’s an important element of overall CRO success.

-Katya Lombrozo, Growth Designer, always does competitive analysis as part of her creative process:
+Growth designer Katya Lombrozo always does competitive analysis as part of her creative process:

-Khattaab Khan, Director of Experience Optimization at BVAccel, also uses competitive analysis to benchmark UX/UI and gauge to what the users are most responsive:
+Khattaab Khan, Director of Experience Optimization at BVAccel, also uses competitive analysis to benchmark UX/UI and gauge user responsiveness:

-You can pull a wealth of data about your competitors from SimilarWeb, including their traffic volume and key traffic sources, their organic and paid keywords, including ‘Google not-provided’ keywords.
+You can pull a wealth of data about your competitors from SimilarWeb, including their traffic volume and key traffic sources, and organic and paid keywords.

-With SEMrush you can find out what are your competitors’ best performing keywords.
+With SEMrush, you can find your competitors’ best-performing keywords.
 You can also get insights into your competitors’ strategies in display advertising, organic and paid search, and link building.

-Competitive analysis, like money, is a great servant, but a poor master.
-Being reactive to what the competitors are doing can be worse than doing nothing.
+Competitive analysis, like money, is a great servant but a poor master.
+Being reactive to what competitors do can be worse than doing nothing.

-At the same time, knowledge is power—simply knowing how you compare to your competitors in the mind of the customer can make a world of difference.
+At the same time, knowledge is power—simply knowing how you compare to your competitors in the minds of customers can make a world of difference.

-You may find that adding regular competitive analysis to your CRO process and adapting your strategy based on that analysis, will fuel your creative engine and positively impact conversions.
-CA doesn’t have to be a standalone herculean effort – you can weave it right into the research you are already doing.
+You may find that adding regular competitive analyses to your CRO process and adapting your strategy based on that analysis will fuel your creative engine and positively impact conversions.